MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-identity.md

 # User identity and login

 > [!NOTE]
 > This is technical reference article for IT Pros and tech enthusiasts.
-If you're looking HoloLens set up instructions, read "[Setting up your HoloLens (1st gen)](hololens1-start.md)" or "[Setting up your HoloLens2](hololens2-start.md)".
+If you're looking HoloLens setup instructions, read "[Setting up your HoloLens (1st gen)](hololens1-start.md)" or "[Setting up your HoloLens2](hololens2-start.md)".

 HoloLens supports several kinds of user identities and lets you sign in with one or more user accounts.
 Identity on HoloLens is almost identical to other Windows 10 devices; this article is a deep dive reference for identity on HoloLens with extra focus on how HoloLens differs from Windows 10.